 Case reports.
 Should be either be first observation or useful reminder on an important clinical topic.
 1000 words, two tables or figures, and up to 10 references.

 Short articles on medicine in culture, including visual arts and literature.
-For discussion with editor, but generally 1000 words, and up to 10 references.
+For discussion with editor, but generally 1000 words for the main body of the text, and up to 10 references.

 - From the James Lind Library